How To Gently Prepare You Puppy or Dog to Being Left Alone

 Distractions are the key

-Either use Bulls Pizzle End Pieces or Prepare a "Bye-Bye" bone.
-This is a hollow bone filled cheese or dried meat filled bone from the pet shop, or a Kong.
+I use Bulls Pizzle End Pieces or Prepare a "Bye-Bye" Calves Hoof This is a hollow hoof that you can fill with all kinds of goodies or a Kong. .

-Fill it with grated cheese, peanut butter, or other things your dog really likes.
-I have recently put together a recipe for Kong's and hollow bones See below.
+You can stuff them with all the things your dog really likes.
+I have recently put together a recipe for Kong's and Calves Hooves See below.

-You will need 4 or 5 of these bones which you can get from any pet shop.
+You will need a number of these Hooves, which you can buy on line at my store.
 Make up the recipe then freeze in handy size dollops and give to the dog only when you leave, even if that absence initially is only minutes.

 See Recipes at the bottom of this page.
 Always give the bones frozen as it will last longer, and especially in young dogs will help to cool inflamed gums when teething.
 As will the Bull Pizzles.
 Teething can last until the dog is twelve to thirteen months old.